DerGnomi/pihole-automatic-addlist/README.md

 ## Settings

+### GENERAL

 In the controller.sh script you can chose whether you want to take the ticked or non crossed or all lists

+### COINMINERLIST

+If you dont want to cancel out the coinblocker list, then set the var "SPECIALLIST" to false

 ## How does it work